• Skip to main content

 How was the customer service?

 Corinne chiming in…. other reviews have complained about shipping times.
 Though this is the fault of the local shipping company, it’s best to factor in an extra week for delays especially if your reno has specific deadlines.
-Also, in winter, be sure to select “signature required” or send it to a local UPS access point for pick up.
+Also, in winter, be sure to select “signature required” or send it to a local UPS access point for pick up so it doesn’t ge left outside.

 a pinterest sized image that says non sponsored ECOS paints a firsthand review of this 0 VOC paint. the background is the ECOS Paint color in robin egg blue with some paint splatters